jdupak/diploma-thesis/src/00_thesis.md

 >    ],
 > }
 > ```
-> \
 > **Example:** FFI Polonius debug output for a simple program with a move error.

 In the third (and final) phase, the whole borrow-checker, the TyTy IR, and the type checker had to be extended to support complex types with multiple lifetimes (regions).
 Variance analysis and helper region tools were implemented.
 The BIR builder and fact collection were extended to handle the new information and emit all the available facts.
 Correct fact collection is a very complicated subject because there is very little documentation of the facts and their relation with Rust code.
 The current implementation is based on the Polonius Book[@polonius], Polonius source code[@poloniusSource], the rustc source code[@rustcSource], and experiments using rustc and Polonius CLI.
 Some facts are probably missing or incorrectly collected.

-The borrow-checker can now find most errors violating the access rules (number of allowed loans of a given type, loan/access conflicts), move/initialization errors, and subset errors.
-Examples of detected errors from the newly created borrow-checker test suite are presented in the appendix.
-At the current stage of Rust GCC, most of the test suite used by rustc to check its borrow-checker are incompatible because it uses the Rust standard library, which gccrs is unable to compile.
+The borrow-checker could find most errors violating the access rules (number of allowed loans of a given type, loan/access conflicts), move/initialization errors, and subset errors.
+To demonstrate the functionality, a small test quite was created.
+It was based on test included in the Polonius project and extended with custom ones.
+A logical step would be to test the borrow-checker against the rustc test suite.
+However, at the current stage of Rust GCC, most of the test suite used by rustc to check its borrow-checker are incompatible because it uses the Rust standard library, which gccrs is unable to compile.
+Examples from the gccrs borrow-checker test suite can be found in the appendix.

 This phase is awaiting final cleanup and submission at branch [borrowck-stage2](https://github.com/jdupak/gccrs/tree/borrowck-stage2).
 It includes 5146 additions and 720 deletions.
 This phase is expected to be submitted to Rust GCC in the near future.